African American Literature, African American History and Nonfiction, African Literature,…

 Edition: First US printing.

 New York: Picador, (2014) dj.
-Hardcover first edition - An autobiographical novel illuminating the profound and incomparable bonds forged between prisoners of war and is based on Tatamkhulu Afrika's own capture in North Africa and his experiences as a prisoner of war during World War II in Italy and Germany.
-Originally published in the UK in 2002 (just weeks before his death) this is the first appearance of this novel in the US.
+Hardcover first edition - An autobiographical novel illuminating the profound and incomparable bonds forged between prisoners of war, this is based on Tatamkhulu Afrika's own capture in North Africa and his experiences as a prisoner of war during World War II in Italy and Germany.
+Originally published in the UK in 2002 (just weeks before his death at 82) this is the first appearance of this novel in the US.
 Publisher's note. vii, 220 pp. ISBN: 978-1250043665.

 Condition: Fine in fine dust jacket.